 9 Things That Must Be on Every Food Label

-Ensuring your food product has a clear and compliant label is essential for both consumer safety and regulatory adherence.
+A clear and compliant food label is essential for both consumer safety and regulatory adherence.
 Here are the 9 key elements every food label must include:

 2. Net Weight or Volume The amount of food contained in the package must be clearly displayed.
 Whether it’s in grams, kilograms, millilitres, or litres, customers need to know the exact quantity they are buying.